 Your goals – our commitment

-Unsure what type of advisor you should work with?
-We attract leading financial professionals and maintain an open professional network, Lincoln Financial Network®, to provide you with the greatest flexibility and choice you need to make a decision.
+Unsure what type of financial professional you should work with?
+Lincoln Financial Network® can provide you with the flexibility and choice you need to make a decision.

-You can choose to work with one of our affiliated advisors, or find an advisor on your own.
+You can choose to work with one of our affiliated professionals, or find one on your own.
 Here are some key points to consider:

 - We have a strong network of financial professionals that can help you meet short- and long-term goals.
-Lincoln Financial Network advisors are dedicated to helping clients through all life stages leading up to and through retirement.
+Lincoln Financial Network is dedicated to helping clients through all life stages leading up to and through retirement.

-- You can choose to work with an advisor registered with a broker-dealer firm of your choosing.
-Whether you select a large firm or a small one, ask your advisor how Lincoln Financial solutions can help you accomplish your financial goals.
+- You can choose to work with a financial professional registered with a broker-dealer firm of your choosing.
+Whether you select a large firm or a small one, ask Lincoln Financial how we can help you accomplish your financial goals.

-- Not sure about an individual advisor?
+- Not sure about an individual financial professional?
 You can also check on a professional’s background and learn about any regulatory actions against them through BrokerCheck® , a tool provided by FINRA, the Financial Industry Regulatory Authority.

 Qualifications and reputation matter